 The Christmas Lights Brisbane West has to offer are a must see for Brisbane families, no matter where you reside.
-In fact, the houses that take part in the 4KQ competition consistently receive high praise and take out a number of the prizes.
+In fact, the houses that take part in the KIIS FM competition are the same ones that entered the 4KQ Christmas lights competition and always receive high praise and take out a number of the prizes.

-Christmas lights Brisbane western suburbs – where to?!
+Christmas lights Brisbane western suburbs 2023

 To ensure your family makes the most of the Christmas Lights in the Brisbane Western suburbs area, here are some tips and a map so you can make your visit is a memorable one.